Lighting and Rendering

 The following section Frame range can only be set when you have chosen to render a sequence of frames by setting a Frame/Animation ext to one option that includes a # in the name.

-In the below example, we have selected name#.ext, which means that we are going to render a sequence of frames, and each frame will be output with the name you set in the section before, e.g., SpaceshipColour, then the frame number, e.g. 001, and lastly the file extension, e.g. .jpg..
+In the below example, name#.ext has been selected, which means that rendering a sequence of frames is required, and each frame will be output with the name you set in the section before, e.g., SpaceshipColour, then the frame number, e.g. 001, and lastly the file extension, e.g. .jpg.

 [ADD IMAGE'S ALT TEXT]